a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/play-level-screen.md

 ## Functionality

 This is the screen where the platformer game happens.
-The map and player are loaded and the game carries out from here until the level is beaten or the player dies.
+The map and player are loaded and the game carries out from there until the level is beaten or the player dies.
 Despite the `PlayLevelScreen` class having to seemingly do so much, a vast majority of the platformer game code is abstracted away from it (mostly residing in the `Player` and `Map` classes) which keeps the screen's code pretty simple and easy to follow.